Charles Riley: Archbishop of Perth

-Riley arrived in Western Australia on 3 February 1895 and found that the diocese had few clergy, little money, and poor means for organizing religious services for the now rapidly increasing population - due largely to the gold rush.
-He was young and vigorous and quickly made himself acquainted with large areas of his diocese.
-It was realised that the diocese must be subdivided, but it was not until 1904 that it was found possible to establish the diocese of Bunbury.
-Other dioceses were subsequently founded in the north-west and the eastern goldfields, and Riley became archbishop of Perth in 1914.
-With many difficulties Guildford Grammar School was taken over by the Church and firmly established, but frequently came into conflict with Percy Henn, the school headmaster.
+Riley arrived in Western Australia on 3 February 1895.
+He led the church's efforts to take over Guildford Grammar School, but frequently came into conflict with Percy Henn, the school's headmaster.
 He was also noted for his close association with Sir John Winthrop Hackett in working for the establishment of the University of Western Australia.
-He was senior chaplain of the Australian Military Forces in Western Australia in 1913; he became chaplain-general in the same year.
+He became senior chaplain of the Australian Military Forces in Western Australia and chaplain-general in 1913.
 Riley toured the UK, France & Egypt for 3½ months in late 1916 early 1917 enquiring into the administration of each theatre's Chaplain's Dept, returning to Australia in February 1917.
-He was chancellor of the university from 1916 to 1922 and was also president of the trustees of the public library, museum and art gallery at Perth.

 Personal life

 Riley married Elizabeth Merriman on 7 January 1886; subsequently they had three daughters and three sons.
-In 1927 one of their sons, Frank Basil Riley, mysteriously disappeared while acting as special correspondent to The Times in China.
-Riley's usually robust health began to fail and his impending retirement was announced shortly before his death on 23 June 1929.
-He was survived by his wife and two sons and three daughters.
-One of the sons, Charles Lawrence Riley (born 1888) subsequently became the Bishop of Bendigo in Victoria.
+One of his sons, Charles Lawrence Riley (born 1888) became the Bishop of Bendigo in Victoria.

 Riley was active in freemasonry, in both English and Australian jurisdictions.
 In 1897 in the United Grand Lodge of England he was granted the honorific rank of Past Grand Chaplain in recognition of his services to English Freemasonry, as part of a series of similar honorary promotions intended to mark the diamond jubilee of Queen Victoria.
 In Australian Freemasonry he is particularly notable as the longest serving Grand Master of the Western Australian Grand Lodge.
 He held this position from 1904 until his death, with the exception of a three-year term (1917–1920) by Sir William Ellison-Macartney.